cearaa/cearaa/README.md

 **I am a Systems Analysis and Development student at FIAP and an aspiring developer.
 I plan to pursue a career in cybersecurity in the future and I am always working to improve my skills.**

-**I am creative, confident, and currently looking for an internship opportunity.**
+**I´m creative, confident, and currently looking for an internship opportunity.**
 > Passionate about technology, cybersecurity, and web development.
 ``` json
 {